Claustrophilia (Confined Spaces)

 In practice

 Expression can involve being placed in boxes, cages, sleeping bags, sacks, cupboards, or purpose-built enclosures, sometimes alone and sometimes under a partner's control.
-It commonly blends with bondage, restriction, and sensory-deprivation play, where the enclosure heightens a sense of being contained, held, or removed from the outside world.
+It commonly blends with bondage, restriction, and sensory deprivation play, where the enclosure heightens a sense of being contained, held, or removed from the outside world.
 The defining feature is the enclosure itself rather than any specific act.

 Psychology

 Proposed mechanisms are largely shared with the masochism and submission literature, and the dedicated evidence base is thin.
 The appeal is commonly linked to feelings of safety, helplessness, surrender, or the intense inward focus that a narrowed sensory world produces.
-For submissive-oriented practitioners it can amplify a dynamic of being controlled or held; for others the enclosure feels grounding and womb-like rather than frightening: the same stimulus that triggers panic in claustrophobia is reframed as containment and security.
+For submissive-oriented practitioners it can amplify a dynamic of being controlled or held; for others the enclosure feels grounding and womb-like rather than frightening, so the same stimulus that triggers panic in claustrophobia is reframed as containment and security.
 Because no targeted studies exist, these accounts remain plausible but largely untested.

 Prevalence & culture